urgeny99/Dev-board-Project/Journal.md

 ## Exporting the design and adding it to JLCPCB

 Ok first of all i had so many issues with this part.
 The tutorial was made on an older version of KiCad so it took a bit figuring out how to export the files.
 I than successfully exported the files but some parts were missing so i had to put them manually into the spreadsheet.
 But in the end after some YT tutorials i got it.
 Now i order it upload the receipt and wait for approval.

+(edit after first review i added a LED to the sw push button)